Testimonials from recent graduates

 - Olga Troyanskaya, Computer Science

 - Hakan Tureci, Electrical Engineering

 PICSciE administers the program, and part of its responsibility is to appoint a program director each year, to advertise the program, to identify students who are working to achieve the certificate, and to ensure these students understand all of the requirements and to help them meet them.

-James Stone, Graduate Certificate Program Director
+Michael E. Mueller, Graduate Certificate Program Director

 Ma.
 Florevel (Floe) Fusin-Wischusen, Institute Manager & Program Administrator